 This 1969 Airstream trailer brings American charm to the road—learn how to add some Airstream charm to your home too.

 Vintage Airstreams are the epitome of the American cross-country road trip.
-When Todd and Sarah Thompson acquired one, they decided to retrofit it with a California vibe, mixed with country western flair.
+When Todd and Sarah Thompson acquired one, they decided to retrofit it with a California vibe, mixed with rustic country flair.
 Sarah wanted to ensure it remained authentic and retro but with some necessary improvements.

-The carpet and wood is all original, but she replaced the plumbing and electrical wiring.
+The carpet and wood are all original, but she replaced the plumbing and electrical wiring.
 The trailer’s remodel was a group effort: Todd painted the American flag on the inside of the trailer’s door, and Sarah recovered the couch and made the pillows.
 “We find, fix or make,” she says.

-To evoke the 1970s dreamy style of the Flying Burrito Brothers (country music star Gram Parson’s band that Sarah sites as her source of design inspiration), Sarah took apart an old blanket and created the white lacey banner across the awning.
+To evoke the 1970s dreamy style of the Flying Burrito Brothers (country music star Gram Parson’s band that Sarah cites as her source of design inspiration), Sarah took apart an old blanket and created the white lace banner across the awning.
 She also sewed the curtains to match the original bright blue carpet to make it look like an existing feature.

 While the trailer sits on the Thompsons’ Burton, Texas property, it looks like it would be right at home in Joshua Tree, California.
 The trailer has a Southern California look with a dash of Southwest style.
-With its orange and turquoise accents and laid back “front yard,” it’s a fun guesthouse for visitors.
+With its orange and turquoise accents and laid back ‘front yard,’ it’s a fun guesthouse for visitors.

 Whether you’re looking to keep your Airstream in your yard when it’s not being used for road trips, or you’re thinking of adding a vintage one to your home for the extra space, here’s how to make it look great (and function well) year-round.